 Although currently only available to android users, Rich Communications Services is growing and rollouts are increasing.
 Industry experts and market researchers expect a significant number of consumers to be exposed to RCS Business Messaging in the next 2 to 4 years.

 At the beginning of 2018, there were 159 million monthly active RCS users around the globe, served by 50 mobile operators.
 By 2019, it will rise to 200 mobile operators serving 1.05 billion monthly active users (assuming Apple upgrades its fallback experience from SMS to RCS by the end of this year).
 This implies more than 560% of users and RCS launches from 150 mobile operators during 2018.

-And consumer research reinforce the projections — people are excited about what RCS has to offer.
+And consumer research reinforces the projections — people are excited about what RCS has to offer.
 Nearly 80% of consumers find it appealing, and over 70% say they would like to communicate with a brand that sends RCS Business Messages.

 RCS brings a big opportunity for mobile operators to participate in testing and join the pioneers pushing the technology globally.
 Companies deploying RCS will have the chance to help refine the GSMA RCS Universal Profile and partner with the largest industry players.

 RCS goes beyond text messages, and RCS support is growing.
 Operators, manufacturers, aggregators, and platform providers have the technology in place, and leading brands are preparing to launch a range of innovative RCS-based activities.